 Supply sheds vs other approaches

-Jurisdictional/area-based monitoring
+Area-based monitoring

-This approach examines large administrative regions, such as provinces, districts, or entire countries.
-While useful for broad risk assessments and high-level oversight, it often lacks the granularity needed to identify sensitive hotspots or localised environmental and social issues.
+While useful for broad risk assessments and high-level oversight, area-based monitoring often lacks the granularity needed to identify sensitive hotspots or localised environmental and social issues.
 As a result, it can overlook critical risks occurring within smaller landscapes or specific supply zones.

-Farm-plot traceability
+Farm-plot level traceability

 Meridia’s accurate supply shed modelling